cherrywjones/intro_testing/READ_ME.txt

 20190913
-Introduction of gihub course
+Introduction of github course
-Practicing using gihub through command line
+Practicing using github through command line